 Copies can be purchased directly from the publisher using this ordering system and through booksellers and distributors.
 This order is for print books only and these are despatched through the postal system (postage and packing free in the UK, postage only applicable elsewhere).
 The ebook version will be available through Google Play, Perlego and library collections including EBSCO, Ebook Central and Gardners.

 For more information on University of Chester Press books, please visit: www.chester.ac.uk/university-press

-To purchase from University of Chester, please select the quantity required below then click 'add to cart'
+To purchase from the University of Chester, please select the quantity required below and then click 'add to cart'